 - On Linux, change permissions to 400 (read only by user).

 Next, ensure that

-terraform.tfvars is completed.
+private.tfvars is created and completed.
 Once done, execute;

 This should take around 15 minutes end to end.
 This will;

 - Build our custom AMI image with all our LAMP (Apache, MySQL, PHP) dependencies baked in,

 - Deploy the S3 bucket and CloudFront distribution,